 Tip #1: Mention your qualification and experience that relate to this job

 Tip #2: Start the interview with enthusiasm

 I hold a bachelor’s degree in accounting and Finance.
-I have been working at ABC Company for the last six months as an intern.
+I have worked at ABC Company for the last six months as an intern.
 My work involves rendering support to Senior Accounting officers in various ways.
 Therefore, I understand what the role demands of me.

 2. What Skills are Needed to be a Successful Accounting Assistant?

 The interviewer wants to know whether you know what it takes to do your job.

 Tip #1: Give the skills required for the job

 Tip #2: Explain how the skills are crucial at work